yuanzuhua/TheOne/docs/redis.md

 ### BasicRedisClientManager

-If don't want to use connection pooling (i.e. your accessing a local redis-server instance), you can use a basic (non-pooled) Client Manager which creates a new `RedisClient` instance each time:
+If don't want to use connection pooling (i.e. accessing a local redis-server instance), you can use a basic (non-pooled) Client Manager which creates a new `RedisClient` instance each time:

 ```csharp